JAVA-FULLSTACK-GROUP-F/Repo-Zero-Hunger/Doc4_Architecture of Variables.md

 *	P1:(First time open):	Nice to meet you!(then Next Line= NL) I'm Maria the app assistant	(then Next page= NP) **	Make user [tap] the screen to continue [to next page].
 For example:	a part of screen [lights up repetitively].
 *	P2:Maria hopes to ensure your healthiness as accurate as possible (NL) So Maria prepared this section to ensure that Maria understand more about your daily nutrients intake (NP)
 *	P3: You just need to do ONCE!
 You may UPDATE this by clicking THIS... (enter instruction/skip instruction)
 *	P4:	(User enter information, app search the database/internet to obtain the nutriton value)

 ## Section about cooking's method  (tag: QACM )
-###
+There are different types of cooking method for same raw food.
+  For example: Chicken can be steamed, grilled, baked....
+So, the food itself can be categorized as:
+1) Cooking style: grill, steam, bake
+2) Raw main ingredient:chicken, insects, cow
+3) Portion: 1, 1/2, 1/4 of every dish/plate/bowl
+4) Other: User's clarification